web3/web3.js/docs/docs/guides/web3_providers_guide/websocket.md

 Follow these steps to connect to the Ethereum network using WebSocket provider:

 :::tip
-The first 3 steps are the same as in the pervious section.
+The first 3 steps are the same as in the previous section.
 So, you may skip them if you already executed the previous section.
 :::

 1. Open a command prompt or terminal window and navigate to where you would like to create the folder for this example.